 Design Studio: Laser Cutter

-- All files must be PDF format.
+- 2D digital fabrication technique.
+All files must be .dxf format.

 About This Machine

 - Cuts light-duty materials like wood and plastic up to 1/4″ thickness